jmb1993/rockpaperscissors/w01/d02/ASSIGNMENT/w01_d02_hw/w01_d02_homework.md

 Write an **if/else** statement that prompt to ask someone's age and alert a response depending on input. :beer:

 #### 3. Hello operators.
 Take the following math statements and turn them into JavaScript statements.
-Use variables where they make sense.:metal:
+Use variables where they make sense. :wave:

 - A is greater than B
 - C is equal to D